lukaszgryglicki/gha2pg/README.md

 - Generates 60773 JSONs in `jsons/` directory with summary size 815 Mb (each JSON is a single GitHub event).
 - To do so it processes about 126 Gb of data.
 - XZipped file: `k8s_month.tar.xz`.

+Taking all event from single day is 5 minutes 50 seconds (2017-07-28):
+- Generates 1194599 JSON files (1.2M)
+- Takes 7 Gb of disck space

+# PostgreSQL database
+Setup:

+Ubuntu like Linux:

+- apt-get install postgresql
+- sudo -i -u postgres
+- psql
+- create database gha;
+- create user gha_admin with password 'your_password_here';
+- grant all privileges on database "gha" to gha_admin;
+- ./structure.rb

+`structure.rb` script is used to create Postgres database schema.
+It gets connection details from environmental variables and falls back to some defaults.

+Defaults are:
+- Database host: environment variable PG_HOST or `localhost`
+- Database port: PG_PORT or 5432
+- Database name: PG_DB or 'gha'
+- Database user: PG_USER or 'gha_admin'
+- Database password: PG_PASS || 'password'

+Typical internal usage:
+`PG_PASS=your_password ./structure.rb`

+There is also an internal tool: `analysis.rb`/`analysis.sh` to figure out how to create psql tables for gha.
+But this is only useful while developing this tool.

 # Future